How to take better photos when travelling

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.

-Regardless of whether or not you intend to share your memories on social media, or simply archive them to share with friends and family, we’ve compiled a list of tips for everyday travellers who want to up their photography game.
+Whether you intend to share your memories on social media, or simply archive them to share with friends and family, we’ve compiled a list of tips for everyday travellers who want to up their photography game.

-Splurge on Your Smartphone
+Splurge on your smartphone

 When it comes to camera quality on smartphones, you get what you pay for.
 TPG Editor-at-Large (and phone photographer extraordinaire) Zach Honig bounces back and forth between the latest iPhone and the latest Google Pixel.
 Both of these phones have excellent cameras.
 It pays to know a bit about lighting and framing (which we’ll touch on below), but these two devices are safe bets for those who plan to point and shoot.

 If you’re looking for a different perspective, consider a DJI Osmo Pocket or DJI Mavic 2 Zoom drone.

 There’s a lot of nuance involved in capturing excellent shots.
 Below is a quick checklist for optimal settings: